Meifeng1510/LuauDocs/LuauGarbageCollectorBasic.md

 Improper reference management can prevent objects from being garbage collected, leading to memory leaks.
 To manage references effectively:

 - **Remove unused references:** Explicitly set table's value to `nil` and clear the table when they are no longer needed.
-- **Avoid circular references:** Structures like tables referencing each other can create cycles that prevent garbage collector from handling.
 - **Monitor global variables:** Ensure that temporary objects do not inadvertently remain accessible through global scope.

 ### Reduce GC Load